emaj9/computing-workshop/cw-website/pages/research-notes.md

   better of looking at that on its own...) found out their methods and framework

 2. Summary:
-  A. This paper reports on a cs class that integrated ethics in a way that was engaging and meaningful for students.
+    a.
+This paper reports on a cs class that integrated ethics in a way that was engaging and meaningful for students.
 Engaging cs students in ethics is traditionally challenging
-  B. this paper is entering into the conversation about engaging cs students in ethics in a way that is authentic for the students. several studies cited in this paper discuss how ethics is either not covered or not covered in a meaningful way for students.
+    b. this paper is entering into the conversation about engaging cs students in ethics in a way that is authentic for the students. several studies cited in this paper discuss how ethics is either not covered or not covered in a meaningful way for students.
-  C. education cs researchers
+    c. education cs researchers

 3. Assessment:
   a. the evidence comes from collections of the students work in the class, as